hhrob/CS-210/proj8/readme.md

-Files from 8th project in CS 210.
-Winter 2023.
+7th project CS 210 winter 2023.
+Data visualization of titanic survivors and recurring trends.
+Used data clustering.